 1. Catch some live music

 When the sun goes down, Tamarindo comes to life.
 The Crazy Monkey Bar is usually packed with locals and tourists alike, making for an excellent atmosphere.
 But there are lots of places to hang out and there is usually something going on every night of the week.
-Ask your hotel/hostel staff where the best spots are.
+Ask your hotel/hostel staff for their favorite spots and the best current happy hour deals.

 2. Go sunset sailing

 Head out on a catamaran for a sunset sailing trip.
 Boats have stocked bars and provide snacks as you take in the amazing North Pacific sunset.
 Tour companies like Iguana Surf can even take you to a secluded bay area for some snorkeling before the sun sets.
-Expect to pay around $85 USD per person for a classic sunset cruise, or $105 USD for a cruise like this one that includes snorkeling and an open bar.
+Expect to pay around $113 USD per person for a sunset cruise that includes snorkeling and an open bar.

 3. Take an ATV tour